Inmarsat to provide free tracking service after missing MH370

 It said at its results last week that it would make available free data transfers for a position reporting service.

-The Malaysian Airlines jet lost contact with air traffic controllers on March 8 and data from Inmarsat’s satellite network was analyzed to deduce the airliner’s flight path.
+The Malaysian Airlines jet lost contact with air traffic controllers on March 8 and data from Inmarsat’s satellite network was analysed to deduce the airliner’s flight path.
+(Reporting by Brenda Goh)